davetang/getting_started_with_git/gitlab/runner.md

 2. By downloading a binary manually
 3. By using a repository for rpm/deb packages

+Since GitLab Runner is a single executable (written in Go) with statically linked libraries, it is easy to setup via manually downloading the binary.
+But you may opt to use a package manager like `apt` or `yum`.

 ### Downloading a binary manually

 Setting up a GitLab Runner by downloading a binary requires admin privileges.